 The Adoption Support Team provides services to all parties affected by adoption in line with the Adoption Support Services Regulations 2005.

 This includes schedule 2 counselling for adult adoptees and birth families.
-There are regular adoptive parents and adopted children, support groups, adoptive family events and training opportunities.
+There are regular adoptive family events and training opportunities and children's support groups

 All known adopters in Derby are sent regular information via news letters.